Vision Clinic Sydney logo

 Dr Nikhil Kumar has a long-standing admiration for the complexities of the eye, leading him to pursue ophthalmology as a speciality.
 He was awarded a degree in Medicine from the University of Newcastle in 1998 and went on to finish his specialised training in ophthalmology at the Sydney Eye Hospital in 2008.
 He has further subspecialist cornea training and has performed thousands of pterygium surgeries.

-His area of expertise includes cataract surgery, refractive surgery, corneal transplantation, pterygium removal, keratoconus management and laser vision correction.
+His area of expertise in surgical procedures includes cataract surgery, refractive surgery, corneal transplantation, pterygium surgery, keratoconus management and laser vision correction.

 How to book an appointment